 There are two safeguards ensuring that at least during the critical “first 40 day” period, a person having priority will be appointed:

-If you desire to file a Petition for Letters of Administration within the first 40 days after Descendant’s death and one or more other persons may be entitled to Letters of Administration, it might be helpful for you to have each such other person complete and deliver to you, for filing with the Court along with your Petition for Letters, a:
+If you desire to file a Petition for Letters of Administration within the first 40 days after Decedent’s death and one or more other persons may be entitled to Letters of Administration, it might be helpful for you to have each such other person complete and deliver to you, for filing with the Court along with your Petition for Letters, a:

 As we will soon see, the notice requirements for Letters are less demanding than for Nonintervention Powers.
 This difference may make it advantageous in some circumstances (eg, no surviving spouse wanting Letters but multiple next of kin who want to obtain Letters by themselves) to petition for Letters and Nonintervention Powers sequentially instead of simultaneously.

 First, consider a simultaneous Petition for Letters of Administration & Nonintervention Powers.
-On the one hand, if Descendant’s surviving spouse is eligible and wants to obtain not only Letters of Administration but also Nonintervention Powers, then he/she, being in the highest priority position, should be able to do so — and do so without having to send Notice of Hearing (assuming estate solvency, no separate property, and no children of a prior marriage).
+On the one hand, if Decedent’s surviving spouse is eligible and wants to obtain not only Letters of Administration but also Nonintervention Powers, then he/she, being in the highest priority position, should be able to do so — and do so without having to send Notice of Hearing (assuming estate solvency, no separate property, and no children of a prior marriage).

-If, however, Descendant is not survived by a spouse or if survived by a spouse, the spouse does not want to be appointed or nominate another, then in order for another, such as a next of kin, to obtain both Letters and Nonintervention Powers, Notice of Hearing will be required to be given to all heirs.
+If, however, Decedent is not survived by a spouse or if survived by a spouse, the spouse does not want to be appointed or nominate another, then in order for another, such as a next of kin, to obtain both Letters and Nonintervention Powers, Notice of Hearing will be required to be given to all heirs.
 RCW 11.68.041 This means that if there are multiple next of kin among the heirs and more than one wants to obtain Letters by themselves, sending Notice may alert the other next of kin about the hearing, giving them the opportunity to appear at the hearing and compete for appointment (at least if they have equal or greater priority and the “first 40 day” period has not elapsed).
 What is needed is a way to obtain Letters during the “first 40 day period” without sending Notice of Hearing to other next of kin.
-This should be able to be accomplished by petitioning only for Letters during the “first 40 day” period, obtaining one’s Letters then, allowing the 40 day period to lapse, and then petitioning for Nonintervention Powers as Descendant’s Personal Representative.
+This should be able to be accomplished by petitioning only for Letters during the “first 40 day” period, obtaining one’s Letters then, allowing the 40 day period to lapse, and then petitioning for Nonintervention Powers as Decedent’s Personal Representative.
 Notice of Hearing as regards the later Petition for Nonintervention Powers of course would be required to be sent to the other next of kin, but by then, their priority rights would have lapsed.

-Therefore, so long as any surviving spouse has received or waived proper notice and fails to appear at the hearing or nominate another, Letters of Administration should be able to be issued promptly following Descendant’s death to any next of kin, regardless of his/her priority among all next of kin, by that person petitioning for Letters only (allowing the Petition for Letters to be “walked through the Court” without having to send Notice of Hearing).
+Therefore, so long as any surviving spouse has received or waived proper notice and fails to appear at the hearing or nominate another, Letters of Administration should be able to be issued promptly following Decedent’s death to any next of kin, regardless of his/her priority among all next of kin, by that person petitioning for Letters only (allowing the Petition for Letters to be “walked through the Court” without having to send Notice of Hearing).